base4sistemas/pyescpos/README.rst

     conn = SerialConnection.create('COM1:9600,8,1,N')
     printer = GenericESCPOS(conn)
     printer.init()
-    printer.code128('0123456789',
+    printer.code128(
+            '0123456789',
             barcode_height=96,  # ~12mm (~1/2")
             barcode_width=barcode.BARCODE_DOUBLE_WIDTH,
-            barcode_hri=barcode.BARCODE_HRI_BOTTOM)
+            barcode_hri=barcode.BARCODE_HRI_BOTTOM
+        )

     printer.lf()

-    printer.ean13('4007817525074',
+    printer.ean13(
+            '4007817525074',
             barcode_height=120,  # ~15mm (~9/16"),
             barcode_width=barcode.BARCODE_NORMAL_WIDTH,
-            barcode_hri=barcode.BARCODE_HRI_TOP)
+            barcode_hri=barcode.BARCODE_HRI_TOP
+        )

     printer.cut()

-The barcode data should be complete including check digits and any other payload data required that makes that data valid for the symbology you're dealing with.
+The barcode data you pass as a parameter should be complete including check digits and any other payload data required that makes that data valid for the symbology you're dealing with.
 Thus, if you need to print an EAN-13 barcode, for example, you need to provide all thirteen digits.

 Configuring Resilient Connections